shamshadM/shamshadm.github.io/_pages/about.md

 > Classes VI–VIII · Islamia Senior Secondary School, Malerkotla (Urdu medium)<br>
 > Classes I–V · Local Madrasa, Jamalpura, Malerkotla (Urdu medium)

-Beyond scientific pursuits 🕌 ♻️, interests include coding and program development 🚩, as well as spending time with friends 😇 and family 👥.
+Beyond scientific pursuits 🕌 ♻️, interests include coding and program development 🚩, as well as spending time with friends 😇 and family :family:.
 Raised in India 🇮🇳, with proficiency in Punjabi, English 🇬🇧, Hindi, and Urdu, along with basic knowledge of French 🇫🇷.
 Known for taking initiative 🍼 and maintaining a curious mindset 🦅.
 {: .text-justify}

 Feel free to [contact me](mailto:shamshad.rattan@gmail.com) 📩 if you find my blog useful, think I might be a good fit, or simply want to connect 🏅.